VickiCocco/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 8. The final data set is shaped by gathering all the columns other than the subjectnumber and activityname.
-    The columns are renamed to "subjectnumber", "activityname", "featurename", "featurevalue" The final data table is written a csv file for future purposes, "final_data.csv"
+    The columns are renamed to "subjectnumber", "activityname", "featurename", "featurevalue" The final data table is written in both a text and a csv file for future purposes, "final_data.txt"
     *I chose csv as an industry standard and it is an format that the customer can easily reformat themselves without code changes for me, a txt file of 200 random observations has been added for documentation only, the final data set is too big to include in the repo*